AdobeDocs/experience-platform.en/help/sandboxes/ui/sandboxes-tooling.md

 ![The sandboxes **[!UICONTROL Browse]** tab highlighting the import package selection.](../images/ui/sandbox-tooling/browse-sandboxes.png)

-Using the dropdown menu, select the **[!UICONTROL Package name]** you want to import to the targeted sandbox, then select **[!UICONTROL Next]**.
+Using the dropdown menu, select the **[!UICONTROL Package name]** you want to import to the targeted sandbox.
+Add an optional **[!UICONTROL Job name]**, which will be used for future monitoring, then select **[!UICONTROL Next]**.

 ![The import details page showing the [!UICONTROL Package name] dropdown selection](../images/ui/sandbox-tooling/import-package-to-sandbox.png)

 The [!UICONTROL Package object and dependencies] page shows a list of all assets included in this package.
-The system automatically detects dependent objects that are required for successfully importing static assets.
+The system automatically detects dependent objects that are required for successfully importing selected parent objects.

 ![The [!UICONTROL Package object and dependencies] page shows a list of assets included in the package.](../images/ui/sandbox-tooling/package-objects-and-dependencies.png)

 >[!NOTE]
 >
 >Dependent objects can be replaced with existing ones in the target sandbox.
 This allows you to reuse existing objects rather than creating a new version.
+For example, when you import a package including schemas, you can reuse existing custom field group and identity namespaces in the target sandbox.
+Alternatively, when you import a package including Journeys, you can reuse existing segments in the target sandbox.

 To use an existing object, select the pencil icon beside the dependent object.
 The options to create new or use existing are displayed.
 Select **[!UICONTROL Use existing]**.